-Paid advertising is a fantastic way for eCommerce businesses to promote specific products with surgical precision.
+Paid advertising is a fantastic way for eCommerce businesses to grow by promoting specific products with surgical precision.
 Before launching your first ad, however, there’s essential groundwork needed to give it the best possible chance of success.

 Simply put, building a successful eCommerce advertising strategy requires more than just punting on some Facebook or Google ads.
 If you’re unprepared, these platforms can guzzle up your entire eCommerce advertising budget without a single conversion.
 Get it right, however, and it can be an incredibly fast and profitable approach.